mozzherina/ontouml-vp-plugin/README.md

 ## Overview

 The **OntoUML Plugin for Visual Paradigm** adds to any version of Visual Paradigm features designed for OntoUML modelers.
-These features range from enabling OntoUML stereotypes in class diagrams to model verification and transformation.
+These features range from enabling OntoUML stereotypes in class diagrams, model verification and transformation to model abstractions.

 WARNING: some more advanced features are based on web services that process your model remotely.
-The software processing these models is also [openly available](https://github.com/OntoUML/ontouml-server) and if you prefer to have your models processed in your own server, you are able to set it up and change the server URL in the plugin's settings.
+The software processing these models is also openly available: [ontouml-server](https://github.com/OntoUML/ontouml-server) and [expose](https://github.com/mozzherina/expose).
+If you prefer to have your models processed in your own servers, you are able to set it up and change the servers' URLs in the plugin's settings.

 ### Features